BNasmith/PTForsyth/PTFWorkofChrist.md

 nothing but the strongest word possible is just to it.

-Christ our New Creator !
+Christ our New Creator!
 He was not simply a new departure in the history of ethical civilisa- tion, by the introduction of an exalted morality.
 If that was what He came with, He brought much